psevestre/openid-fapi/Financial_API_WD_002.md

 There is no way that the client can find out whether the resource access was granted for a bearer or sender-constrained access token.
 The two differ in the risk profile and the client may want to differentiate them.
 The protected resources that conform to this doc differentiate them.
-The protected resources that conform to this docuument shall not accept a bearer access token.
+The protected resources that conform to this document shall not accept a bearer access token.
 They shall only support sender-constrained access tokens via [MTLS].

 ### 8.3 Attacks using weak binding of authorization server endpoints